abhyudyasangwan/AI-Course-Designer/README.md

 This function sends a course title to GPT-4 and retrieves a list of skills required to complete the course.

+**Explanation**:
+- **Purpose**: This function is designed to extract a list of skills required for a given course title using GPT-4.
+- **Input**: A course title.
+- **Output**: A comma-separated string of skills.
+- **Process**:
+  - A prompt is created asking GPT-4 to analyze the course title and return a list of skills.
+  - The response from GPT-4 is processed to extract the skills.
+  - If an error occurs, it is caught and handled gracefully.

 ```python
 def get_skills_from_gpt4(course_title):
     """